FAQ (Frequently Asked Questions)

-1) Home account: This subscription option costs $29.99 (approx. $2.50/month).
+1) Home account: This subscription option costs $47.88 ($3.99/month).
 This option is includes one single account, perfect for one student or a classroom wanting to collectively accumulate their minutes.
 It also lets you assign a level of difficulty (minutes/kilometres ratios) and monitor progress on the map individually and as a class.

-2) Teacher account: This subscription option costs $69.99 (approx. $5.85/month).
-This option is perfect for smaller groups, tutors, librarians, learning assistance teachers, speech therapists or homeschooling families with more than one child to be subscribed, it includes one teacher account, up to 6 student accounts and a classroom blog to assign readings, recommend books, & goal setting.
+2) Classroom account (without access to digital library): This subscription option costs $99.99 (approx. $3.33/student).
+This option is perfect for smaller groups, tutors, librarians, learning assistance teachers, speech therapists or homeschooling families with more than one child to be subscribed, it includes one teacher account, up to 30 student accounts and a classroom blog to assign readings, recommend books, & goal setting.
 It also lets you assign a level of difficulty (minutes/kilometres ratios) for each individual and monitor each student’s progress on the map individually and as a class.

-3) Classroom account: This subscription option costs $119.99 (approx. $9.99/month).
-This option is perfect for bigger groups or classroom teachers, it includes one teacher account, up to 30 student accounts and a classroom blog to assign readings, recommend books, & goal setting.
+3) Classroom account (with access to digital library): This subscription option costs $300.00 (approx. $10.00/student).
+This option is perfect for bigger groups or classroom teachers, it includes one teacher account, up to 30 student accounts and a classroom blog to assign readings, access to our digital library, recommend books, & goal setting.
 It also lets you assign a level of difficulty (minutes/kilometres ratios) for each individual and monitor each student’s progress on the map individually and as a class.

-Currently, we are offering our first exciting and interactive reading log program entitled “Read Across Canada” where a student records the number of minutes they’ve read at home or in their classroom on a daily basis by signing into their Mind Growth Education account.
-The program automatically converts the student’s minutes into kilometres and advances the student on their adventure across Canada, through various towns and cities to form a route that spans from Victoria, BC to through every province in the lower part of Canada, and back again, through the higher part of Canada, which ends in Whitehorse, Yukon.
+Currently, we are offering two very exciting and interactive reading log programs entitled “Read Across Canada” and “Read Across the World” where a student records the number of minutes they’ve read at home or in their classroom on a daily basis by signing into their Mind Growth Education account.
+The program automatically converts the student’s minutes into kilometres and advances the student on their adventure across Canada or the world, through various towns and cities to form a route that spans from Victoria, BC to through every province in the lower part of Canada, and back again, through the higher part of Canada, which ends in Whitehorse, Yukon.
 Every time a student arrives at one of the major points on their adventure, a little blurb pops up with educational facts about that city or town.
 The students also get to earn badges as they progress on their reading journey.

 ♥ What if I have multiple reading levels in one classroom?